 Direct feeding

-Machines with direct feeding to the extruder screw such as the Mini Type Recycling Machine or the Hopper Feeding Recycling Machines allow direct feeding of films-on-roll, bag precuts, or hard plastic regrinds without any preconditioning or precutting/ shredding unit.
+Machines with direct feeding to the extruder screw, such as the Mini Type Recycling Machine or the Hopper Feeding Recycling Machines, allow direct feeding of films-on-roll, bag precuts, or hard plastic regrinds without any preconditioning or precutting/ shredding unit.
 A force feeder can be added to these machines to optimize the feeding.
-Direct feeding machines are usually recommended for simple postindustrial materials that can be fed in a stipulated size (10mm x 10mm for hard plastics regrind) or for clean and dry PE films.
+Direct feeding machines are usually recommended for simple post-industrial materials that can be fed in a stipulated size (10mm x 10mm for hard plastics regrind) or for clean and dry PE films.

 3. Material Degassing

-Recycling machines can have either a single stage or two stages (or screws) depending on the humidity percentage or amount of print on the materials to be processed.
+Various types of recycling machines can have either a single stage or two stages (or screws) depending on the humidity percentage or amount of print on the materials to be processed.

 One stage Recycling Machine